 - Let the cake cool in the pan for 15 minutes, then flip out onto a wire rack and cool completely.

 - Cut the cake in half and set aside.
 You will have two 4 1/2 x 6 1/2 rectangles.

 - Melt the chocolate chips and butter in a saucepan.
 Let cool for 5 minutes.
 Beat in the sour cream.

 - Sift together the powdered sugar and cocoa powder.
 Slowly beat into the mixture.
 Set aside 1/2 cup of the frosting for later.

 - Spread the rest of the chocolate frosting on top of one side of the cake.
 Place the other layer on top.

 - Cover the cake with the best honey peanut butter frosting.

 - Add chopped peanut butter cups to the top, and halved peanut butter cups to the sides, if desired.
-Store in a covered container.
-Serves 14.
+Store in a covered container in the refrigerator.

 Recipe adapted from BHG's Best Ever Chocolate Cake

 Amount Per Serving: Calories: 815Total Fat: 41gSaturated Fat: 19gTrans Fat: 1gUnsaturated Fat: 17gCholesterol: 91mgSodium: 371mgCarbohydrates: 108gFiber: 3gSugar: 88gProtein: 10g